 From our research, we’ve come across some fruitful insights.
 In this article, part 1, we’ll be discussing what the research revealed regarding why people read reviews.

-Why do people read reviews?
+So, why do people read reviews?

 In a world filled with decisions, reviews offer simple, relevant guidance